fcrozatier/champagne/README.md

 - Rate limit votes: a user must wait at least X minutes between votes and can make at most Y votes in each categories.
 - Leave feedbacks.
 Creators can access their feedbacks at the end.
 Admins can review and validate feedbacks.
 - Detect explicit language in feedbacks
 - Flag inappropriate entries.
-Admins can review the flagged entries and confirm or unflag them
+Admins can review the flagged entries and confirm deletion
 - Deadlines: Sign-up and vote forms are disabled on given dates
 - Runs a [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm to rank the entries
 - Protected admin area